 Mike Couchee is in his fifth season as pitching coach for the San Jose Giants and sixth year overall in the San Francisco Giants organization.
 Under Couchee's guidance, the San Jose Giants have led the California League in ERA twice over the last four seasons.
 The 2015 Giants pitching staff also set a team record and led all of Minor League Baseball with 1,345 strikeouts.

 Couchee previously spent nine years in the San Diego Padres organization, including eight seasons as their Minor League Pitching Coordinator from 2004-2011 and one year as pitching coach for Triple-A Portland in 2003.
 He also spent 10 seasons as the California/Anaheim Angels Minor League Pitching Coordinator from 1993-2002 after a five-year stint as a pitching coach in their organization.
-Couchee began his coaching career with Double-A Tulsa in the Texas farm system during the 1986-87 seasons.
+Couchee began his coaching career with Double-A Tulsa in the Texas farm system in 1986.

 Strength & Conditioning Coach

 Jon Medici is in his first season as San Jose's strength & conditioning coach and his first year in the Giants organization.
 Medici spent last season in the Colorado Rockies organization as the Physical Performance Coach for the Modesto Nuts of the California League.
 He also has experience as a strength and conditioning coach for Advanced Performance Academy and Conca Sports and Fitness.
 Medici earned a B.S. in Applied Exercise Science from Springfield College and is a certified Strength and Conditioning Specialist through the NSCA.